AgentOps-AI/agentops/README.md

 AI agents suck.
 We’re fixing that.

-Build your next agent with evals, observability, and replay analytics.
+Build your next agent with benchmarks, observability, and replay analytics.
 AgentOps is the toolkit for evaluating and developing robust and reliable AI agents.

 Agentops is still in closed alpha.
 You can sign up for an API key [here](https://forms.gle/mFAP4XEoaiKXb2Xh9).